Arrive in Quito, Ecuador

 |Dates||Forfeited Amount per Person|

-Walks on shore vary from short strolls on the beach to a few miles over broken and uneven terrain.
-Those who are not accustomed to walking long distances will still enjoy most activities as you travel at a pace that allows you to see, appreciate, and photograph the unique nature of the Galápagos.
+Walks on shore vary from short strolls on the beach to a few miles over uneven terrain.
+Those who are not accustomed to walking long distances will still enjoy most activities as your pace allows you to see, appreciate, and photograph the unique nature of the Galápagos.
 If you anticipate struggling with the walks, plan to do some hiking beforehand to get in good condition for the trip.
 You must be comfortable going up and down stairs on board and getting in and out of the panga (small boat).
 The more fit you are, the more you will enjoy your time in nature!

 Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
 The cost of this round-trip booking will be added to your final trip balance.